top of page

 3. Continuity & Turnover: Why Constant Change Breaks Care

-One caregiver coming in one week and a different one the next isn’t just inconvenient, but destabilizing for elders.
+One caregiver coming in one week and a different one the next isn’t just inconvenient; it’s destabilizing for elders.

 Consistency is critical in elder care.
 Studies and family reports both show that frequent caregiver turnover: